Loops in Python

 Examples of loops in Python

-1. Simple loop for
+1. Simple loop for:

-2. Simple loop while
+2. Simple loop while:

-3. Cycle for
+3. Cycle forwith enumerate():

 4. Nested loops to create a matrix:

-5. Loop for
+5. Loop forwith condition:

 These examples demonstrate the variety of ways you can use loops in Python to solve a variety of problems.